KieselKoenig/Immortality-Fabric/readme.md

 ### New Achievment for Double Heartedness
 ### Adding Particles (levelUP)
 ### Show Deaths with Command, with Feedback How many Hearts Added/Removed (Because of)
-### Limit Heart Farming to Absorbing Liver, and changing base mechanic to adding Armor, to solve UI problems without Health Overlay
 # Bonus (WIP)
 ## Usage of Applying
 ### Heart/Liver of Immortality on Entitys not being Players